 Technical analysis is an attempt to understand and predict future price movements based on the past performance of the price action.
-Technical analysis is not 100% accurate and can provide false signals.
+As any prediction, technical analysis is not 100% accurate and can provide false signals.
 Nonetheless, this method aims to reveal the most likely outcome based on the current conditions.

 Stocks, currencies, cryptocurrencies, commodities, indices and ETFs can all be subject to technical analysis.
 In other words, principles of technical analysis are universal and can be applied to any instrument/asset.
 More than that, all assets can be analyzed using the same tools (indicators).

 How it works?

 Technical analysis works for assets where the price is influenced by the law of supply and demand and doesn’t work for securities where prices are regulated otherwise (say, by political decrees).

 Moreover, there are several assumptions that have to be fulfilled in order for technical analysis instrument to work properly.

 High liquidity.
 The underlying asset has to be traded in sufficient volumes.
 Low-liquidity assets are easier to manipulate and harder to trade in general.
 Factors associated with low-liquidity trading make it unsuitable for technical analysis.